kasenetz/hbcd-docs/docs/datacuration/exclusions.md

 </tbody>
 </table>

+## EEG
+EEG file inclusion in the data release is based on EEG capping quality: acquisitions with QC ratings of "excellent", "average", and "poor" are all included and those rated as "not usable" are excluded.
+See details of quality control procedures under [Data Measures > EEG > EEG Net Placement ("Capping Quality") Ratings](../measures/eeg/index.md#eeg-net-placement-capping-quality-ratings).
+Capping ratings are made available to users in the QC instrument files provided for each EEG task under `phenotype/` (`eeg_qc_task-FACE.tsv`, `eeg_qc_task-MMN.tsv`, `eeg_qc_task-RS.tsv`, and `eeg_qc_task-VEP.tsv` - see details [here](phenotypes.md#instrument-data)).

 ## PHENOTYPES
 Below is a list of general rules applied to all data as well as static (i.e. precisely identified hard-coded elements such as participants, instruments, and instrument fields) and dynamic elements excluded during the data release process: